Most recently updated on August 1, 2022

 This town was founded in 1870 along the shores of the Tuolumne River, which provided settlers with a continuous source of water.
 The big landowner was a man named William Ralston.
 Officials wanted to call the settlement “Ralston,” but the land owner was too humble and declined.
 So, the founders named it Modesto, the Spanish word for “modest,” in Ralston’s honor.

-The agriculture industry began when farmers started planting wheat due to a worldwide wheat shortage.
+The agriculture industry began when farmers started planting wheat due to a worldwide shortage of that grain.
 The Central Pacific Railroad tracks arrived in 1870, allowing Modesto crops to be transported across the region.
 In 1903, the introduction of irrigation further expanded the town’s farm economy.

 The area’s rich farmland has allowed agriculture to remain the chief industry to this day.
 Almonds are the biggest commodity while walnuts, peaches, milk, chickens and cattle are also plentiful.
 In addition, the town is a big farm-to-table community.